Xarenn/blockchain/README.md

 # BlockChain
-Blockchain implementation based on (structure functonalities) https://bitcoin.org/bitcoin.pdf P2P created with FLASK Python3
+Blockchain implementation based on (structure functonalities) https://bitcoin.org/bitcoin.pdf

+P2P created with FLASK Python3

 ## How to run it?

+Use docker

+You can use too this command:
-Use docker or command python3 -m pip install -r requirements.txt after installation use python3 blockchain_http.py
+<code>python3 -m pip install -r requirements.txt after installation use python3 blockchain_http.py</code>

 ## How it works?